open-contracting/deploy/docs/deploy/setup.rst

 3. Get deploy token
 ~~~~~~~~~~~~~~~~~~~

 Only one person should be making changes to a server at once.
-To implement this rule, the `Deploy token <https://crm.open-contracting.org/projects/ocds/wiki/Deploy_token>`__ wiki page indicates who holds the 'deploy token'.
+To implement this rule, the `Deploy token <https://docs.google.com/document/d/1kW2hI1PYYd8KC5QDyys8clPvshBMUZuLpEOO-DvSxqk/edit>`__ document indicates who holds the 'deploy token'.
 Whoever holds the deploy token is the only person who can make changes to *any* server, until the deploy token is released.
-If the wiki page has "Held by: <NAME>", that person holds the token; if it has "Held by: nobody", then the token is released.
+If the document has "Held by: <NAME>", that person holds the token; if it has "Held by: Nobody", then the token is released.
 To hold the token:

 #.
-Go to the `Deploy token <https://crm.open-contracting.org/projects/ocds/wiki/Deploy_token>`__ wiki page
+Go to the `Deploy token <https://docs.google.com/document/d/1kW2hI1PYYd8KC5QDyys8clPvshBMUZuLpEOO-DvSxqk/edit>`__ document

    * If "Held by" is followed by a person's name, wait until the deploy token is released

 #.
-Click the "Edit" link, replace "nobody" with your name and click the "Save" button
+Replace "Nobody" with your name

-   * If this results in an edit conflict, wait until the deploy token is released

 .. _generic-cleanup: